sunrooff/DevOps_online_Kyiv_2020Q42021Q1/m5/task5.2/readme.md

 2. What are the uid ranges?
 What is UID?
 How to define it?</br></br>
-'UID' is numeric designation (ID) for an individual user (number is not more than 65 535).</br>
+'UID' is numeric designation (ID) for an individual user (total number is not more than 65 535).</br>
 These IDs are reserved for special use.
-UID can be defined id of each user in /etc/passwd file or by executing command **"id"** of a current or any other user.
+UID can be found out in /etc/passwd file or by executing command **"id"** of a current or any other user.
 Also using environment variable **"echo $UID"** UID can be shown.</br></br>
 When you need to define only just number of id of a user (without name) -> use command **"id -u username"**
 ![1](./screenshots/2.png)</br></br>
 Here are the ranges of UIDs: